bio-guoda/preston/architecture.md

 The statement above describe idigbio as an organization that created a resource, https://search.idigbio.org/v2/search/publishers, which has a format "application/json".

-At the end of a crawl, the archiver stores the record of the crawl into the ```blobstore```.
-Also, the archiver uses the [`simplified hexastore`](#simplified-hexastore) to descibe the stored record as a version of the biodiversity dataset graph.
+On finishing a crawl, the complete record of the crawl is stored into the ```blobstore```.
+Also, the [`simplified hexastore`](#simplified-hexastore) is used to descibe the stored record as a version of the biodiversity dataset graph.
 Note also, that at the start of a successive crawl, a relation with the previous crawl is created.
 This relation helps to retain the provenance and versions of the various versions of the biodiversity dataset graph.

 So, in short, the crawler produces, stores and versions the information that describes a crawl, including registries like the list of publishers created by iDigBio and retrieved archives.
+The versions of the crawl can be interpreted as versions of a biodiversity dataset graph.

 ## `content handlers`